 |Step 3||Once your application has been reviewed, please mail your application

 |Step 4||We will file your application on your behalf at the nearest Passport Canada office.|

 Not sure whether you need a travel document?

 If you are unsure about whether you need a refugee travel document we offer a 20 minute consultation to assess your needs.

 You can use Visa or MasterCard to make a payment over the phone if you prefer: 1-866-760-2623.
 Once you have paid this retainer one of our agents will contact you within one business day.

-> Immigroup Service Fee: $369.50 including HST and the Passport Canada fee of $87
+Immigroup Service Fee: $282.50 including HST but not including the Passport Canada fee.

-> Please be advised that urgent processing is not normally available.
+Please be advised that urgent processing is not normally available.
 However, proof of urgency can cause an application to be expedited on humanitarian grounds in special circumstances.
 If you require and qualify for urgent processing, an additional fee of $56.50 will apply.